 Fleurieu and Kangaroo Island

-The Fleurieu Peninsula is the small peninsula directly to the south of Adelaide.
-It’s also a popular tourist destination for the McLaren Vale wineries.
-Fleurieu Peninsula gives access to Kangaroo Island, home to nature reserves for wildlife such as koalas and sea lions.
+The Fleurieu Peninsula is a small peninsula located directly south of Adelaide.
+McLaren Vale and its wineries, located on the peninsula, are also a popular tourist destination.
+The Fleurieu Peninsula also provides access to Kangaroo Island, an offshore island home to wildlife conservation areas for animals such as koalas and sea lions.

 The Yorke and Eyre Peninsula

-The two peninsulas found to the west side of Adelaide are both mostly agricultural lands.
-Both the Yorke and the Eyre Peninsula are home to broadacre farming; growing wheat, barley, canola, and lentils.
-Both peninsulas also have seaports for exporting agricultural products.
+The two peninsulas located to the west of Adelaide are largely used for agricultural purposes.
+Both the Yorke Peninsula and the Eyre Peninsula are characterised by broadacre farming.
+The main crops grown include wheat, barley, canola and lentils.
+Both peninsulas are also home to seaports used for exporting agricultural produce.

 Limestone Coast